vuestorefront/storefront-api/docs/guide/default-modules/graphql.md

 ## Extending GraphQL schema

 The default schema can be easily modified by just tweaking the `modules/default-catalog/graphql/*` definitions.
 You can add your own custom [modules](../modules/introduction.md) that defines custom GraphQL schema.
 The same way you can disable the `default-catalog` module if you don't like to use our default entities.

+[Check the tutorial](../modules/tutorial.md) on how to extend GraphQL schema.